 • fMRI protocols (3T sparse/continuous sequence)

-• Neuroimaging multivariate pattern analysis (scikit-learn/MNE, rsatoolbox)
+• Neuroimaging multivariate pattern analysis (scikit-learn, rsatoolbox)

 • Statistical analysis (Python, R)